avble/00_prj_vr_docs/docs/source/configuration/Ecolink.rst

    * - Signal Trigger Device
      - Description
    * - ON
-     - Basic Set of 0X00 is sent when it is restored
+     - The associated devices are triggered as OFF when it is restored.
    * - OFF
-     - Basic Set of 0X00 is NOT sent when it is restored
+     - The associated devices are NOT triggered as OFF when when it is restored.

 .. _ecolink_config_motion_detector_sensor: